MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Test-Cluster.md

 Specifies the disk number or disks for which to run the cmdlet.
 If the specified disk is online and is assigned to a clustered role or Cluster Shared Volume, you must also specify the **Force** parameter to take the disk offline for the duration of the storage tests.
 Otherwise, the specified disk must be offline before the cmdlet is run.
-If the **Disk** parameter is not specified, storage tests run on all disks that are available for use in the cluster or that are in the cluster resource offline or failed state.
+If the **Disk** parameter isn't specified, storage tests run on all disks that are available for use in the cluster or that are in the cluster resource offline or failed state.